 The RYA recommends that students have the following experience as minimum – 15 days on board, 2 days as skipper, 300 miles logged and 8 night hours.

-- Passage planning: capability of vessel/crew, weather, ports of refuge, tidal heights/streams, publications
+- Passage planning: capability of vessel/crew, impact of hull fouling on boat performance/ fuel consumption, stability and buoyancy, weather , ports of refuge, tidal heights/streams, publications

 - Ability as a skipper: organise duties/direct crew, use of electronic navigational aids, meteorological trends, crew welfare